trytusar/json-comparator/README.md

 # JSON Comparator Library
-A simple library which will generate JSON diff and JSON patched valued.
+A simple library which will generate JSON diff and JSON patched valued. json-patch library is used to generate the diff patch and json patch.
 It takes four types of arguments: File, JsonString, Java Object and JsonNode

 Add library to your project